menu

 Demographics

 The people who call Stanton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stanton residents report their race to be White.
-Important ancestries of people in Stanton include Irish, German, Italian, Dutch, and Yugoslavian.
+Important ancestries of people in Stanton include Irish, German, Dutch, Yugoslavian, and Other West Indian.

 The most common language spoken in Stanton is English.
 Other important languages spoken here include Italian and Polish.